opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.hardware.pty/index.md

 ### ReadAt {:#ReadAt}

- Reads 'count' bytes at the provided offset.
+ Reads `count` bytes at the provided offset.
  Does not affect the seek offset.

  This method requires following rights: `OPEN_RIGHT_READABLE`.